perak/fuzzy-search/README.md

 # fuzzy-search

 Fuzzy text searching plugin for Meteor based on Levenshtein distance algorithm.
+You can use it to implement "Did you mean..." feature in your program (and more).

 Function `mostSimilarString` searches given cursor for search string and returns the most similar one.
 If you have "beer", "juice" and "milk" searching for string "bear" will return "beer".